vimanuelt/Rocky_Linux_Compatibility_Setup_for_FreeBSD/README.md

 sudo setup_linux_compatibility.sh
 ```

-Follow the on-screen instructions to configure Rocky Linux compatibility on your FreeBSD system.
+Once installed and configured, please `reboot` your computer.

 ### Accessing a Rocky Linux Bash Shell

-Once installed and configured, you can access a bash shell in the Rocky Linux compatibility environment by running:
+You can access a bash shell in the Rocky Linux compatibility environment by running:

 ```sh
 sudo chroot /compat/linux /bin/bash